 During the annual budget process, the Commission reviews and approves the amount of and expected uses of the tax levy.
-For 2023 the preliminary levy is \$82.7 million, a 2% increase from the \$81.0 million levy in 2022.
-The levy is currently under review and could change for the final budget.
-This proposed increase will help fund important capital investments in Seattle's working waterfront and maritime industries, as well as continued support of community programs and environmental remediation.
+For 2023 the Commission approved a \$82.7M levy, a 2% increase from the \$81.0M levy in 2022.
+This increase will help fund important capital investments in Seattle's working waterfront and maritime industries, as well as continued support of community programs and environmental remediation.

-The 2023 levy is expected to fund \$34.7 million in existing G.O. bond debt service.
+The 2023 levy is expected to fund \$34.7M in existing G.O. bond debt service.
 This reflects obligations for past investments.
 See Table VIII-2 for the complete allocation of existing 2023 G.O. bond debt service by project.

-The tax levy and G.O. bonds issued in 2022 will help fund an estimated \$79.4 million of capital improvements in 2023, including investments in key maritime and economic development projects aimed at maintaining Port assets, advancing maritime industries, supporting Seattle's working waterfront, and investing in local communities and the environment.
+The tax levy and G.O. bonds issued in 2022 will help fund an estimated \$79.1M of capital improvements in 2023, including investments in key maritime and economic development projects aimed at maintaining Port assets, advancing maritime industries, supporting Seattle's working waterfront, and investing in local communities and the environment.
 Such projects include Northwest Seaport Alliance (NWSA) container terminal improvements in the North Harbor (Seattle), redevelopment efforts at Fishermen's Terminal and Terminal 91 (berth and uplands improvements), channel deepening to accommodate larger container vessels, the Maritime Innovation Center aimed at connecting the local maritime community with education and resources, and adding shore power at Pier 66.

-The levy is also expected to fund an estimated \$9.0 million in environmental remediation expenses in 2023 and \$12.2 million on various community support programs described below.
+The levy is also expected to fund an estimated \$9.0M in environmental remediation expenses in 2023 and \$12.2M on various community support programs described below.